LinkBenjamin/the-Philbott/README.md

   --outputfolder=/path/to/destination/folder
 ```

-> NOTE: the `outputfolder` parameter is optional - if you don't provide it, the Philbott will output its results to an "outputs" folder that it creates in the project root.
+> NOTE: the `outputfolder` parameter is optional - if you don't provide it, the Philbott will output its results to an "outputs" folder that it creates in the project folder.
 If the folder already exists it will use it; if it does not exist, it will be created.
 You can provide your path as absolute or relative by adding or omitting a leading '/' character... `/home/Ben/Documents` is an absolute path while `home/Ben/Documents` is relative to the current working directory.

 The Philbott can take a while to process, depending on the size of your file!
 A 30-minute video on a Macbook M2 ran for about 2 minutes.